Good call, Dav.

 Until things dry out around here, the ski season will likely play out a bit longer.
 And if all the days are like this one, we should have no problem making the best of it.

-After catching up to a solo skier from Colorado Springs (seen below), we took the lead booting up the North Face.
-Despite being in front of Dav here, his acclimatization from the Himalaya was no doubt still working to his advantage.
-We managed to make the round trip climb and ski in five and a half hours.
+After catching up to a solo skier from Colorado Springs (seen below), we took the lead in booting up the North Face.
+Despite being in front of Dav here, his acclimatization from the Himalaya undoubtedly worked to his advantage.
+We made the round-trip climb and ski in five and a half hours.

 Welcome back, Chris.